Applies to

 1. Add Conditional Junction: Junction Match

 • The Junction element matches the referenced data with its corresponding state (based on the state name).
-That said, this element is what pushes the workflow to the necessary path.
+That said, this element pushes the workflow to the necessary path.

-You’ll also want to add an alternate state for the workflow to follow if none of the values entered in the cell match Product A, B, or C. This is called a Fallback State.
+You’ll also want to add a Fallback State, an alternate state for the workflow if none of the values entered in the cell match Product A, B, or C.

 Configure the Junction Match

-Junction Match is case sensitive, so ensure the title of your States are exactly the same as your values.
+Junction Match is case-sensitive, so ensure that the titles of your states are precisely the same as your values.

 1. Open up the Junction Match.